Bordered theory for pillowcase homology: Pillowcase algebra

-Parameterization consists of basepoints on the boundary $\bdry \P$, and a set of non-intersecting embedded arcs with ends on $\bdry \P$.
-The following properties should be satisfied: each component of $\bdry \P=S^1\cup S^1\cup S^1\cup S^1$ should get at least one basepoint, and cutting along the arcs one should get a set of discs each having exactly one basepoint on the boundary.
-We pick a parameterization of the pillowcase as on the left of Figure \ref{figure:parameterization-to-algebra}.
-Sometimes we will call parameterizing arcs the \say{red arcs}.
+A parameterization consists of basepoints on the boundary $\bdry \P$, and a set of non-intersecting embedded arcs with ends on $\bdry \P$.
+The following properties should be satisfied: each component of $\bdry \P=S^1\cup S^1\cup S^1\cup S^1$ should get at least one basepoint, and cutting along the arcs should result a set of discs each having exactly one basepoint on the boundary.
+We pick a parameterization of the pillowcase as on the left of Figure~\ref{figure:parameterization--algebra}.
+Sometimes we will refer to the parameterizing arcs as the \say{red arcs}.